GrocerCheck/GrocerCheck/README.md

 Blog and content pages are run-of-the-mill css dynamic galleries.
 COVID Watch works as a dynamic gallery of links to an article template populated as per their sql id in the url.

+## Is GrocerCheck open-source?
+#### **You bet it is!**
+We would be thrilled to see you contribute!

+## How can I support GrocerCheck?
+GrocerCheck Foundation is a registered non-profit organization run by high-school and incoming university students.
+A small donation can go a long way to help us pay for operational costs.
+Donate to us <a style="font-weight: bold;" href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CTEMURSS3HR94&source=url">here</a>

 ## Let's get in touch.
 #### Want to work with us?
 Want to write for COVID-Watch?
 Want to help translate GrocerCheck?
 - Talk to Brian: brian@grocercheck.ca